EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 I've decided to name it `CliOptions` but really, it could have been anything.
 Go ahead and create it in `VehicleQuotes.CreateUser/CliOptions.cs`.
 There are a few interesting elements to note here.

 The key aspect is that we have a few properties: `Username`, `Email` and `Password`.
 These represent our three command line arguments.
-Thanks to the `Value` attributes that they have been annotatted with, `CommandLineParser` will know that that's their purpose.
+Thanks to the `Value` attributes that they have been annotated with, `CommandLineParser` will know that that's their purpose.
 You can see how the attributes themselves also contain each argument's specification like the order in which they should be supplied, as well as their name and help text.

 This class also defines an `Examples` getter which is used by `CommandLineParser` to print out usage examples into the console when our app's help option is invoked.